A Nature Lover’s Guide to the Best Wildlife Encounters on a Blue Mountains Day Tour

 Here are the most common questions travelers ask about wildlife encounters on a Blue Mountains Day Tour.

-• What animals can you see on a Blue Mountains day tour?
+What animals can I expect to see on a Blue Mountains day tour?

-• What birds live in the Blue Mountains?
+What birds are common in the Blue Mountains?

 If you’re someone whose idea of a perfect day includes watching a koala nap, spotting a kangaroo hop across a field, or hearing rare birds call from the treetops, this Blue Mountains Day Tour is made for you.
 Combine nature, comfort, and expert guidance, and you’ll walk away with stories and photos you’ll actually remember.